The Snow at the Palisade

 Godfrey rebuilt on the same site.

+By the early 18th century, he had become one of Deerfield’s established residents.
 His household included grown sons working the land and younger children still at home.

 One of those sons was John, my seventh great-grandfather.